kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.3.9 = Released on Jun 11, 2019

-* New: Support to WooCommerce 3.6.4
+* New: Support for WooCommerce 3.6.4
-* New: Support to WordPress 5.2.1
+* New: Support for WordPress 5.2.1
 * Update: Plugin Core
 * Dev: New filter "yith_wacp_go_cart_url"
 * Dev: New filter "yith_wacp_continue_shopping_url"